ori-sky/polar-space/designs/ships.md

 Although some manufacturers have been known to deviate from standard designs.

 ## Ship Power Systems
 *SCF* Ship power systems are split into two components, the *Central Reactor Core* (Reactor) and a *Rapid Discharge/Recharge Capacitor Bank* (RD/R Capacitor).
+Ship
 ### Reactor
 Each ship manufacturer has their own preferred reactor design and fuelling method.
-It's main purpose is to recharge the *RD/R Capacitors* aboard a ship.
+A reactors main purpose is to recharge the *RD/R Capacitors* aboard a ship.
 Connecting a reactor directly to ship systems is... ill advised.
 Reactor overloads will result in the **catastrophic destruction** of a ship and cause damage to nearby ships.
 ### RD/R Capacitor Bank